Underage Alcohol Possession in Fairfax County

-Alcohol-related offenses have strict punishments in Virginia and underage possession of alcohol charges are no exception.
+Alcohol-related offenses have strict punishments in Virginia and underage possession of alcohol charges in Fairfax County are no exception.
 It is easy to be at a party or in a car and have the police sneak up on you.
-Before you know it, you're observed holding a beer and, later, a summons for underage alcohol possession.
+Before you know it, you're seen holding a beer and, later, a summons for underage alcohol possession.
 The good news is there are things that be done in underage alcohol possession cases to avoid a conviction.
-We offer a Free Consultation to discuss your case.
-Give us a call or use the contact form below.
+We offer a Free Consultation to discuss your case and we can help.

 What is Underage Alcohol Possession?

 Underage Alcohol Possession is defined under §4.1-305 as, essentially, possessing alcohol by an individual less than 21 years of age.
 The statute also includes those who are interdicted and/or intoxicated.
 However, the majority of the cases revolve around minors and those under 21 years of age who possess alcohol.

 An example of sufficient evidence of underage possession of alcohol is found in Hale v.
 Commonwealth, 23 Va.
 App.
 587 (1996).
 In that case, the Defendant was under the age of 21, there was an odor of alcohol about his person, an Alcosensor test confirmed the presence of alcohol, and the Defendant told the officer that he had consumed a beer earlier.
 As a result, there was enough evidence to sustain a conviction.

 An example of insufficient evidence of underage possession of alcohol in Fairfax County would be being seen with a beer, being asked to put it down, and then handed a summons.
 If the beer is simply left there then we don't know if it is in fact alcohol.
 We have used this argument before with success.

 Underage Possession of Alcohol Penalties